 We use 3D versions of rectangles (called rectangular parallelepipeds) as building blocks for the volume.
 They have upper right corners sitting at for and and the heights are

-If the Riemann sum approximating the volume has the form what double sum presented best approximates the total volume below the surface and above the square
+If the Riemann sum approximating the volume has the form what double sum (including the base area!) best approximates the total volume below the surface and above the square